5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 	- `revpatch:sbvmm` &rarr; Forces VMM SB model, allowing OTA updates for unsupported models on macOS 11.3 and newer.
 Requires RestrictEvents.kext

 ### EFI How To
+Once you're done adjusting the `config.plist`, mount your system's ESP and do the following:

-- Download the EFI Folder from the [Releases](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/releases) section on the right and unpack it
+- (Re)place the EFI Folder
-- Open config.plist and follow the instructions given in the "Preparation" Section
-- Mount the EFI
-- Replace EFI Folder
 - Restart
-- :warning: Perform a NVRAM Reset (in BootPicker, hit Space Bar to reveal Tools)
+- Perform an NVRAM Reset (in BootPicker, hit Space Bar to reveal the tool)
-- Select macOS to boot.
+- Select macOS to boot

 ### BIOS Settings